 TERMINATED state.
 You can access and

-recover data from any persistent disks that are attached to the instance,
+recover data from any persistent disks that are attached to the instance, but

 Preemptible instances in a managed instance group

 Managed instance groups always attempt to maintain their target size or the size specified by the autoscaler for that group.
-If Compute Engine terminates a preemptible instance in a managed instance group, the group repeatedly tries to recreate that instance using the specified instance template.
+If Compute Engine stops a preemptible instance in a managed instance group, the group repeatedly tries to recreate that instance using the specified instance template.
 If the necessary resources become available again, the group recreates the instance and maintains the target group size.